kbrsh/slash/README.md

 ### Usage

-Slash is a _non-cryptographic_ hash function, and is intended to be used for general purposes.
-It generates very few collisions, results in uniformly distributed hashes, and good avalanche properties.
+Slash is a _non-cryptographic_ hash function intended to be used for general purposes.
+It is highly collision resistant, results in uniformly distributed hashes, and has good avalanche properties.

 ```c
 #include "slash.h"